philschatz/probot-report-error/notes.md

 #### Notes

-Look at https://github.com/behaviorbot/new-issue-welcome/blob/master/index.js for searching through Issues.
+- Look at [behaviorbot/new-issue-welcome](https://github.com/behaviorbot/new-issue-welcome/blob/master/index.js) for searching through Issues.

-https://developer.github.com/v3/issues/#list-issues-for-a-repository does not let you filter by title.
-So we need https://developer.github.com/v3/search/#search-issues .
-To limit to the repository: https://help.github.com/articles/searching-issues-and-pull-requests/#search-within-a-users-or-organizations-repositories
+    - it uses [list-issues-for-a-repository](https://developer.github.com/v3/issues/#list-issues-for-a-repository) which allows filtering by label or author but not by title
+    - Instead, we need to use the [Search Issues API](https://developer.github.com/v3/search/#search-issues)
+    - To limit to the repository we need this querystring: [`repo:owner/name`](https://help.github.com/articles/searching-issues-and-pull-requests/#search-within-a-users-or-organizations-repositories)

 May need to cache this information because searches have a lower rate limit.

-Another approach could be to add a label to the Issue... then we filter on the label. but that is out-of-scope for now.
+Another approach could be to add a label to the Issue... then we filter on the label.
+But that is out-of-scope for now.

 ## Pseudocode

+Just jotted down some initial pseudocode for implementing the feature:

 ```js
 async function reportIssue (context, {title, body}) {